mlcommons/croissant/docs/croissant-spec-draft.md

 ### Field

 A `Field` is part of a `RecordSet`.
-It may represent a column of a table, or a nested data structure or even a nested `RecordSet` in the case of hierarchical data.
+It may represent a column of a table, or a nested data structure.

 `Field` is a subclass of [sc:Intangible](https://schema.org/Intangible).
 It defines the following additional properties: